 Uncle Jim looked thoroughly puzzled : but after a bit he plucked up courage, and began again.
 "I don't feel at all clear about that incom. patibility.
 Why shouldn't those two Hypotheticals be true together?
-It seems to me that would simply prove 'Allen is in '.
+It seems to me that would simply prove 'Allen is in'.
 Of course it's clear that the apodoses of those two Hypotheticals are incompatible-'Brown is in' and 'Brown is out'.
 But why shouldn't we put it like this?
 If Allen is out Brown is out.
 If Carr and Allen are both out, Brown is in.
 Which is absurd.
 Therefore Carr and Allen ca'n't be both of them out.
-Brt as long at Allen is out.
-But, so long as Allen is in, I don't see what's to hinder of them out.
+Brt as here are all and allen ca'n't be both But, so long as Allen is in, I don't see what's to hinder of them out.
 Carr from going out."